How can we assess the risk of a clinical trial using AI: Clinical trial risk assessment tool

 This is where natural language processing comes in.
 Although natural language processing is no substitute for an informed human expert, it is useful for identifying the key points in the document that the experts can pay attention to, and quickly triaging and flagging risks.

-How we built the Clinical Trial Risk Tool
+How we built the Clinical Trial Risk Tool, a clinical trial risk assessment tool

-Together with some subject matter experts (clinical professionals), we assessed a number of trials and identified what we thought were the key factors leading to a trial ending informatively which can be identified at the protocol stage.
+Together with some subject matter experts (clinical professionals), we assessed a number of trials and identified what we thought were the key factors leading to a trial ending informatively which can be identified at the protocol stage, with a view to creating an AI in pharma-driven clinical trial risk assessment tool.
 The risk factors we decided on are:

 • Pathology: is it an HIV or TB trial?
 These have different inherent risk levels.